aquariumbio/aquarium/README.md

 ```
 where MyWorkflow is a directory containing your workflow as described below.

-## Usage
+## Usage: Command Line
 First, from the [Aquarium](http://klavinslab.org/aquarium) Developer tab,
 export a set of categories and put them in a directory called categories.
-Then create a README.md, a LICENSE.md, and a config.json.
+Then create a config.json.
 Your directory structure should look like the following:

     MyWorkflow
     |
-    + README.md
-    + LICENSE.md
     + config.json
     + categories
       |